 **My Note: Jenna also recommends file systems for paper that you can hang on the wall.
-Mardel’s Filetastic Organization Center and the Scholastic Classroom Resources File Organizer Pocket Chart are great for this.
+Mardel’s Filetastic Organization Center (affiliate link) and the Scholastic Classroom Resources File Organizer Pocket Chart (affiliate link) are great for this.

 Bottom line, the sooner that you can lay the organizational foundation for the year, the sooner the whole family can contribute to helping keep all things school and activity-related in order.
 Afterall, the ultimate goal is to teach your kids to be self-sufficient – right?
 A good organizational system not only teaches them skills that will be useful later on, it also provides the framework for them to start being more responsible for themselves, which is good for them and your overall health and wellbeing as well.